canadalearningcode/klc-webmaking-with-html-css/README.md

 3 Days to Go

+* Select a Code-Along activity from the Activity List
 * Practice going through the selected Code-Along and Work Session activities

 2 Days To Go

-* Update the slides (in a text editor):
+* Update the slides (in a text editor, like <a href="https://atom.io/">atom.io</a>):
     * Insert the network info (Slide 1)
     * Edit the facilitator info with your photo and details (Slide 2 and 51)

 1 Day to Go

-* Print Facilitator Guide, TAG puzzle sheets, and STEPS Solution Sheets to bring to the workshop.
+* Print Facilitator Guide, <a href="https://docs.google.com/document/d/10RO_M1tgsWM7HV0THEYVrQMqPC1kMHAD-YwZ-ysXZU4/edit?usp=sharing">TAG puzzle sheets</a>, and <a href="https://docs.google.com/document/d/1jVa14X__A63sA6XsDhzXqRwbZszartYkQ_ARM8TedtU/edit?usp=sharing">STEPS Solution Sheets</a> to bring to the workshop.

 ## During the Workshsop
 * Have Facilitator Guide accessible throughout the workshop, follow along in the guide for support.